elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 #### Resolution

-Ongoing discussions are talking place to determine how to best address for Beats and Logstash.
+Ongoing discussions are taking place to determine how to best address for Beats and Logstash.

 ### Text fields migrating to wildcard